Troyanovsky/vibe-coding-guide/en/Lesson_5_Code_Basics.md

 - You can test changes in isolation
 - You can reuse components across different projects

-In our previous lessons, I have covered rules for AI and workflow that asks AI architect to provide modular design with **separation of conce**rns.
+In our previous lessons, I have covered rules for AI and workflow that ask the AI architect to provide a modular design with **separation of concerns**.
 So if you use my prompts, your AI-generated code will not be a mess.

 ## What's Next?